In this guide, we want to teach you How To Install Winget on Windows 10.

 When you are finished, you will get the following output:

-Also, you can use the Winget to search for available packages in the public Windows Package Manager Community repository or in the Microsoft Store.
-The syntax for the searching is like this:
+Also, you can use Winget to search for available packages in the public Windows Package Manager Community repository or in the Microsoft Store.
+The syntax for the search is like this:

 winget search [package_name]

 For example, to search for MySQL, run the command below:

 In your output, you will see:

 As you can see, the output list all available packages containing the mysql keyword.

 Another usage of Winget is to display information about installed packages.
 The syntax of it is like this:

 winget show [package_name]